 - Generous – Going beyond what is strictly necessary or expected,can be a highly effective growth strategy.

 - Unexpected – Exceptional customer service is personal and friendly.
 When you delight a customer with more than they expect, company is likely to have a loyal customer for life.

 Learn more about your customers using the customer journey mapping and buyer persona.
 Create a pattern of excellent service in your small business.

 How to Provide Exceptional Customer Service?

-Here are some great tips on how you can stand out from the crowd and give your customer more than they expect.
+Here are some great tips on how you can stand out from the crowd and give your customers more than they expect.

 No one likes to be on hold while waiting for an answer from customer service.
+Based on recent findings, 60% of customers find being on hold for even one minute is too long.
 Speed is one of the essential factors in exceptional customer service.

-Companies are trying to be more available for their customers, providing faster ways of communications such as Live chat on the website, WhatsApp notifications, or with SMS marketing.
+Companies are trying to be more available to their customers, providing faster ways of communications such as Live chat on the website, WhatsApp notifications, or with SMS marketing.